firaghost/YegnaBingoBot/BOT_COMMANDS.md

 **For Returning Users:**
 ```
-🎰 Welcome back to Bingo Royale!
+🎰 Welcome back to BingoX!

 Hello [username]! 👋